 You Can Have eBay Sell and Ship for You

 This is a good choice if you’re better at snooping out deals than selling things online.
-Just keep in mind that you will make much more money selling things on your own.
+Just keep in mind that you will make much more money selling on your own.

 5. Create an Account

 Note that you'll be asked whether you want a personal account or a business account.
 You'll need a business account if you're selling for profit (meaning you're buying things just for the sake of selling them at a higher price on eBay).
 However, if you're just selling your used possessions for now, you can start with a personal account and switch to business later on.